qftc/qftc.org/content/en/posts/ward-5-race.md

 ##### Racial justice:

-* Stated his support for the ordinance to establish the Department of Social Justice and Equity on record in Ordinance Committee meeting
 * Co-sponsored a city council resolution “2020-147 - Recognizing October as Filipino American History Month” in 2020 along with 5 other councilmembers
 * Supports teaching accurate, non-whitewashed history (including critical race theory) and applying it to government planning